Optimal radial basis for density-based atomic representations: Results

 The same efficient compression is observed for the QM9 dataset, when extending the construction to higher-order features and to a multi-component system.
 Despite the fact that, as discussed in Section~\ref{sub:multispectrum}, there is no formal guarantee that the optimal density coefficients are also optimal to build high-$\nu$ equivariants, we find in practice that the PCA basis leads to much faster convergence of the bispectrum and the trispectrum compared to the primitive basis (Fig.~\ref{fig:qm9-multispectrum-variance}, top panel).
-As shown in the bottom panel of Fig.~\ref{fig:qm9-multispectrum-variance}, the truncation of the density coefficients affects the multispectra in a way that is qualitatively similar to what predicted by Eq.~\eqref{eq:multi-truncation}: the impact of an incomplete description of the density gets amplified by taking successive orders of correlation.
+The truncation of the density coefficients affects the multispectra in a way that is qualitatively similar to what predicted by Eq.~\eqref{eq:multi-truncation}: the impact of an incomplete description of the density gets amplified by taking successive orders of correlation (Fig.~\ref{fig:qm9-multispectrum-variance}, bottom panel).
 Given that the raw number of multispectrum components grows exponentially as $\qmax^\nu$, the density basis truncation has a dramatic effect in reducing the size of the multispectrum vector.
 This observation may be extremely important in the construction of systematic high-body order expansions such as NICE or ACE, and in particular in the extension of these approaches to multiple chemical species.
-The very efficient compression that can be achieved by combining $(\e,n)$ channels at the density level shall make it much easier to avoid the exponential increase of complexity of high-body order models with growing chemical diversity.
+The very efficient feature reduction that can be achieved by combining $(\e,n)$ channels at the density level shall make it much easier to avoid the exponential increase of complexity of high-body order models with growing chemical diversity.